wappointment/wappointment/readme.txt

 Convert visitors into customers with a simple call to action. **Get booked 24/7**, Wappointment is basically a **booking assistant which never sleeps**.

 = Avoid Double Bookings =
-Keep your availability updated using our powerful centralized system .
+Keep your availability updated using our powerful centralized system.
 Your availability gets refreshed whenever something changes in your schedule:

 * when a new client books you
 * when a client cancels his appointment
-* when you manually set time slots during which you are busy or free
+* when you manually create new time slots during which you are busy or free
-* when a new event gets created on your synched personal calendar (Google Calendar, Ical, Outlook Calendar)
+* when a new event gets created on your synched personal calendar (Google Calendar, Apple iCal, Outlook Calendar)

 = Simplify your Booking Process =
 Our **user friendly booking form** gives your clients a quick overview of your availability, making the booking process a breeze.